Renting a home

 You’ll need to fill out an application for your prospective rental which starts a series of money exits.
 Even before the monthly expenses, you’ll have upfront costs.

-Between application fees, security deposit, and more, you’re going to shell out some serious money before you even get the keys to your home.
-Make sure to ask the property manager about ALL FEES associated with applying and living at the rental.
+Between application fees, a security deposit, and more, you’re going to shell out some money before you even get the keys to your home.
+Make sure to ask the property manager about ALL FEES associated with applying and living in the rental.

-• Application fee (average $30 per applicant) – pays for the screening of the applicant.
+• Application fee – pays for the screening of the applicant.
 Expect a credit and background check.
-A good credit score can show the landlord you manage your money well, and could be a responsible renter.
-There might be a processing fee, but that varies.
-So ask!
+There might be a processing fee as well.

-• Security deposit (average from 1-3 months’ rent amount) – payment guarantees any damages and responsibilities will be paid.
-If the landlord doesn’t find reason to keep the deposit, it’s refundable.
+• Security deposit (average from one-three months’ rent amount) – this is a payment that will be used to pay any damages and responsibilities over your monthly rent payment and is usually used after you move out but must be paid upfront.
+If the landlord doesn’t find reason to keep the deposit, it’s refundable (read your contract for specifics before paying or signing).

-• Pet deposit (average $100 - $600) – pay this to cover any future damage your pet might cause.
+• Pet deposit – this fee is to cover any damage your pet might cause for the duration of the lease.
 If there’s no damage, generally it’s refundable.
-But, you’ll want to confirm with the management.
+But you’ll want to confirm with that with management and ensure it is in the contract.

-• First and last month’s rent (monthly rent amount x’s two) – payment of your first month’s rent and your last month’s rent is needed before you even move in.
-Property management wants to make sure they get paid.
+• First and last month’s rent (monthly rent amount x’s two) – payment of your first month’s rent and your last month’s rent is often needed before you move in.

-• Late payments ([average 5% of monthly rent amount](average 5% of monthly rent amount)) – will likely have a penalty.
+• Late payments likely have a penalty.
 Try your best to avoid these.
-Not only will late payments cost you extra money, it may cost your reputation as a renter.
+Not only will late payments cost you extra money, but it may also cost your reputation as a renter and may hurt your credit.

 Bills, and more bills

-The average monthly rent for an apartment in the U.S. is $1,124.2 But rent isn’t your only financial obligation.
+Rent isn’t your only financial obligation while maintaining a residence.
 Monthly bills, like utilities, are usually extra.
-The list will vary based on your needs, where you live, and what the management may include in rent.
-Depending on the time of year and the average cost of each of these, you could be looking at a few hundred dollars per month plus rent.
+The list will vary based on your needs, where you live, and what the property may include in rent.
+Depending on the time of year and the average cost of each of these, you could be looking at a few hundred dollars per month in addition to your rent.
+Some of the most common expenses are:

 • Electricity